mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 ## Coroutines under the hood

-- suspend fun in reality are fun with additionally parameter at the end: continuation
+- `suspend fun` in reality is a `fun` with additional parameter at the end: `continuation`
-- Suspending functions are like state machines, with a possible state at the beginning of the function and after each suspending function call.
+- `suspend fun` in reality is like state machine, with a possible state at the beginning of the function and after each suspending function call.
-- Both the number identifying the state and the local data are kept in the continuation object.
+- Both the number identifying the state and the local data are kept in the `continuation` object.
-- Continuation of a function decorates a continuation of its caller function; as a result, all these continuations represent a call stack that is used when we resume or a resumed function completes.
+- `continuation` of a function decorates a `continuation` of its caller function.
+As a result, all these continuations represent a call stack that is used when we resume or a resumed function completes.

 ## Part 2: Kotlin Coroutines library